communism420/Lampa-Advanced-Buffer-Control/README.md

 - Optionally holds playback start until about 15 seconds are buffered.
 - Predicts stalls by watching buffer growth, buffer drain and `waiting` / `stalled` / `suspend`, then temporarily blocks target probing.
 - For regular `video`, enables `preload="auto"` and gently nudges loading with a short seek only when the buffer is low.
-- On decode/media errors, clears the buffer, keeps the position and attempts playback recovery.

 ### HLS VOD